mhmbam/polygon-to-base-dapp-demo/README.md

-# Polygon DApp to Base Demo
+# Polygon to Base DApp Demo

-This is a sample decentralized application (DApp) that demonstrates interaction with the Base network, starting from a Polygon project structure.
+This is a demo DApp for bridging tokens from Polygon to Base.